 You can publish your videos in MP4, AVI and FLV formats as well as automatically upload them to YouTube.

-The full version costs £10 per year ($15) and lets you record as much video as you want, and it has the ability to do so in HD and – as you would expect – removes the watermark.
+The full version costs around £14 per year ($18) and lets you record as much video as you want, and it has the ability to do so in HD and – as you would expect – removes the watermark.

 It can output MP4 videos, records audio from your laptop or PC's mic, and can also overlay video from a webcam so people can see who you are as you guide them through whatever it is you're doing.

-You can draw on screen as you record, too.
+You can draw on the screen as you record, too.

 However, if you stick with the free version (which is only for personal projects) you're limited to 10-minute recordings in WEBM format and you don't get the full range of editing options either.